Invoicing your work can be done in multiple ways. As mentioned earlier, this is a crucial point when setting up a project's structure.

 Invoicing preference for a task or a meeting:

-- Invoiceable: if you choose this option, tracked time linked to this tasked or meeting will be added to the budget spent, deducted from the budget of your milestone and you'll be able to invoice the task/meeting to your client.
+- Invoiceable: if you choose this option, tracked time linked to this task or meeting will be added to the budget spent and you'll be able to invoice the task/meeting to your client.

 Once you've defined all possible invoicing preferences, you can start invoicing.
 To do so, Teamleader offers two options: either invoice your original deal or create an invoice based on the project and your milestones.